 Soy Bean Amino Acids Antibacterial Powers

-It got our founder thinking: how else could this natural preservation technique be used?
+This got the founder thinking – how else could this natural preservation technique be used?

-Meanwhile, he discovered that amino acid added a positive ion exchange with water that would break bacterial cells and cause protein to leak until the bacteria had been killed.
-By combining this with the traditional soybean extract, he created a completely revolutionary organic antibacterial agent.
+Combining Japanese preserving techniques and chemistry knowledge, it was found that amino acid added a positive ion exchange with water that would break bacterial cells and cause protein to leak until the bacteria had been killed.
+By blending this with the traditional soybean extract, a revolutionary organic antibacterial agent was born.
 This new agent would meet the antibacterial strength and safety standards required by the Society of Industrial Antimicrobial Articles and go on to acquire certification with the SIAA mark.

 While it might sound simple, this solution didn’t come easy.
-It took three generations of hard work, thousands of trials, many tests – and many failures – until 1992 when we would finally reach a result we were completely confident in.
+It took three generations of hard work, thousands of trials, many tests – and many failures – until a natural preservative was created.
 Now, this unique combination provides the foundation from which we create the organic, naturally cleansing, gentle baby wipes that you love today.